dapt4/airportapp-django-drf-postgresql/README.md

 install postgresql, login and create the database

-`CREATE DATABASE airportapp`
+`CREATE DATABASE airportapp;`

-create a .env file
+create a .env file in the root folder

 `$ touch .env`